joonaleppalahti/many-machines/README.md

-# Automatically configure many virtual machines inside many physical machines
+# Automatically configure virtual machines in physical machines using PXE, Puppet and Vagrant

-## Run serverinstall.sh to set up server
+## Replace server IP-address in config files and run serverinstall.sh to set up server

+Wakeonlan 12:34:56:78:90:ab to wake up target machine.
+Installations might take a while, but at the end the target machine should be running Ubuntu 16.04 64-bit.
+Inside the target machine should be Ubuntu 12.04 64-bit virtual machines running with VirtualBox and Vagrant.

 ### PXE and DHCP file locations